-providing several clipboard formats including a text clipboard format, a file contents clipboard format and a file group descriptor clipboard format to hold a file group descriptor structure, selecting data that is not a file for a data transfer operation, using the file contents clipboard format to hold said data by converting said selected data into converted data of said file contents clipboard format and storing the converted data as a data object, using the file group descriptor structure of the file group descriptor clipboard format to hold a file descriptor holding descriptive information about the data that is to be encapsulated into a file during the data transfer operation, completing the data transfer by providing a handle to said data object, using said handle to paste said data of said data object to a data sink, using said descriptive information to enable the computer system to create a file at the data sink and encapsulating said data object into said file, wherein the file descriptor includes a dwFlags field indicating which fields hold legal data, a clsid field holding a class ID of the data object that encapsulates the data held in the file contents clipboard format, a sizel field holding a value specifying the size of the data held in the file contents clipboard format, a pointl field holding a pointer to the object that holds said data, a dwFileAttributes field holding a double word of attributes of said data, a ftCreationTime field holding a creation time, a ftLastAccessTime field holding a last access time, a ftLastWriteTime field holding a last write time, an nFileSizeLow field and an nFileSizeHigh field holding a value describing the length of the object in bytes and a cFileName field holding characters that specify a filename."
+providing several clipboard formats including a text clipboard format, a file contents clipboard format and a file group descriptor clipboard format, selecting data that is not a file for a data transfer operation, using the file contents clipboard format to hold said data by converting said selected data into converted data of said file contents clipboard format and storing the converted data as a data object, using the file group descriptor clipboard format to hold a file descriptor holding descriptive information about the data that is to be encapsulated into a file during the data transfer operation, completing the data transfer by providing a handle to said data object, using said handle to paste said data of said data object to a data sink, using said descriptive information to enable the computer system to create a file at the data sink and encapsulating the data object into said file."

-Method claim 2 depends on claim 1.
-Claim 3 is directed to a computer-readable medium having computerexecutable instructions adapted to cause the computer system to perform a method of one of Claims 1 to 2.
+Method claims 2 to 4 depend on claim 1.
+Claim 5 is directed to a computer-readable medium having computer-executable instructions adapted to cause the computer system to perform the method of one of claims 1 to 4.